codingchili/mutable-bunnies-server/README.md

 ## Background
 The purpose of the service part of the project is to provide implementations for use with game servers.
 Each service may be distributed on different hosts.
 Communication channels is provided by the core, with support for various transports and storage plugins.
 Breaking down the system into microservices improves maintainability, testability and ultimately, productivity.

+##### Audience :fire:
+* Game developers seeking to implement a 2D RPG multiplayer game.
+* Aspiring game developers with an interest in backend development.
+* Players who are into simplistic 2D MMORPG's.

+##### Great software :blue_heart:
+To make this project a reality we use only great software.

+- CQEngine primary persistence store.
+- Hazelcast for cluster discovery.
+- Vert.x for the backend (with chili-core)
+- Polymer for the website and game UI.
+- MagicaVoxel for artwork!
+- PIXI.js for client side rendering.

+##### Contributing :purple_heart:
+Do you have an idea for a spell? a new player class? an NPC? gameplay mechanics? story? anything really, we are open 24/7 for contributions.
+Just submit an issue or a PR.

+---

 ## Configuration
 Services following the official guidelines should place their configuration files in;
 - 'conf/services/'